David Attenborough: Beyond Life on Earth

-In October 2014 the corporation announced a trio of new one-off Attenborough documentaries as part of a raft of new natural history programmes.
-"Attenborough's Paradise Birds" and "Attenborough's Big Birds" was shown on BBC Two and "Waking Giants", which follows the discovery of giant dinosaur bones in South America, aired on BBC One.
-The BBC also commissioned Atlantic Productions to make a three-part, Attenborough-fronted series Great Barrier Reef in 2015.
-The series marked the 10th project for Attenborough and Atlantic and saw him returning to a location he first filmed at in 1957.
+In October 2014, the corporation announced a trio of new one-off Attenborough documentaries as part of a raft of new natural history programmes.
+BBC Two aired "Attenborough's Paradise Birds" and "Attenborough's Big Birds", while BBC One broadcast "Waking Giants", which follows the discovery of giant dinosaur bones in South America, aired on BBC One.
+The BBC commissioned Atlantic Productions in 2015 to develop a three-part, Attenborough-fronted series, Great Barrier Reef.
+This was their tenth collaboration and marked his return to a location he first filmed in 1957.

 On radio, Attenborough has continued as one of the presenters of BBC Radio 4's Tweet of the Day, which began a second series in September 2014.
 Attenborough forged a partnership with Sky, working on documentaries for the broadcaster's new 3D network, Sky 3D.
 Their first collaboration was Flying Monsters 3D, a film about pterosaurs which debuted on Christmas Day in 2010.
 A second film, The Penguin King 3D, followed a year later.
 His next 3D project, Conquest of the Skies, made by the team behind the BAFTA award-winning David Attenborough's Natural History Museum Alive, aired on Sky 3D during Christmas 2014.

 Attenborough has narrated three series of David Attenborough's Natural Curiosities for the UKTV channel Watch, with the third series showing in 2015.
 He has also narrated A majestic celebration: Wild Karnataka, India's first blue-chip natural history film, directed by Kalyan Varma and Amoghavarsha.
 Blue Planet II was broadcast in 2017, with Attenborough returning as presenter.
 The series was critically acclaimed and gained the highest UK viewing figure for 2017 of 14.1 million.
 The series is thought to have triggered a long-lasting increase in public, media and political attention to plastic pollution.
 Attenborough narrated the 2018 five-part series Dynasties, each episode dealing with one species in particular.
 In 2021, he presented the three-part series Attenborough's Life in Colour, and The Mating Game, a five-part series.

 Attenborough returned to prehistoric life with Dinosaurs: The Final Day and Prehistoric Planet, aired in April and May 2022.
+In 2025, Attenborough presented Wild London on the city's wildlife.